 2. When have you felt “the armies of the empire” camped outside your “city walls”?

 3. What ought to be the response of individuals and churches to a prophetic text?

 4. When have you seen hope in the midst of despair?

 5. When has God “vetoed” your anxiety?

-With the armies of the evil empire camped around them like a scene from a medieval novel, or better, one of The Lord of the Rings movies, the people are starving, and sick, and desperate.
+With the armies of the evil empire camped around them like a scene from one of the Lord of the Rings movies, the people are starving, and sick, and desperate.
 They are trapped, too, and can’t get out of the city walls to tend their land.
 Their king, Zedekiah, knows he’s in trouble, but he’s perhaps the best of all at denial.
-He even responded to Jeremiah’s warnings that he, the king, would suffer the approaching doom by holding the prophet captive in his palace, where he couldn’t stir up the people.
+He even responds to Jeremiah’s warnings that he, the king, would suffer the approaching doom by holding the prophet captive in his palace, where he couldn’t stir up the people.

 While Jeremiah has used many words in the past thirty chapters or so, here he uses a deed (literally) to deliver a message.
 In his action as much as his speech, he still digs down deep and finds hope to sustain the people.
 Even though he has predicted this calamity, his spirit must be depressed by the reality of it on his doorstep.
 Right at that moment he receives a message from God that both surprises and perplexes him.
 When he hears that his relative, Hanamel, is going to come to him with the offer to sell him his land in Anathoth, and then Hanamel appears and does exactly that, Jeremiah knows that this is indeed a message from God.
 And so he obeys the command he has received, and purchases what is, at least at this moment, worthless land.